 Elegant Farmstead: Our full report

-Years ago, the farm served as a mission station for the Italian church and there is still a wall from the original building standing.
+Years ago, the 28km2 farm served as a mission station for the German church and there is still a wall from the original building standing.
 Today, from the outside, The Elegant Farmstead looks every inch the traditional farmhouse.
-In keeping with the farmstead theme, there are goats, hens, geese and a pond with ducks close to the parking area.
-These are proving to be a hit with younger travellers especially, as they can help feed the animals.
-The interior, however, is a big contrast: light and modern, with high ceilings, white-washed walls and shiny white-tiled floors.
+In keeping with this, there are goats, hens, geese and a pond with ducks close to the parking area, and the manager’s small dog roams the property.
+The farm animals are proving a hit, especially with younger travellers, who are allowed to help feed them.

 The main building of The Elegant Farmstead is made up of open-plan areas, some linked by wide arches.
 Huge windows look onto the front garden from the office/reception area, where some curios are in a glass display case and the day's dinner menu is displayed on a blackboard.

 In warm weather, dinner is often served on a raised deck, overlooking a small, floodlit waterhole where wildlife sometimes comes to drink.
-In cooler weather guests eat in a thatched boma area near the pool, which is also used as their breakfast room.
-After dinner, guests gather in the lower garden for a cheese and biltong platter around the campfire.
+In cooler weather guests eat in a thatched boma area, which doubles as the breakfast room.
+In the adjacent wine cellar, guests can choose their wine before dinner.

-Ideal length of stay: 1–2 nights
+- Ideal length of stay

 Food & drink